GiulSposito/newPersonalBlog/content/posts/2019-10-31-tidytuesday-pizzas-and-monsters/index.en.markdown

 #### Lasso for words and other features

-Throwing everthing into a linear model: director, cast, genre, rating, plot and words.
+Throwing everything into a linear model: director, cast, genre, rating, plot and words.
 David did a "generic" feature generator where he puts in the word sparse matrix other features as "words", see the code.

 ```r